drexed/lite-command/README.md

 These will never call will never raise an execption, but will be kept track of in its internal state.

-**NOTE:** Class calls is the prefered format due to its readability.

 ```ruby
 # Class call
 CalculatePower.call(...)